JetBrains/Qodana/topics/inspection-profiles.md

       - "category:PHP/General" # Inspection category from the linter
       - "JSCategories" # Include the JSCategories group from below
       - "PHPInspections" # Include the PHPInspections group from below
-      - "!severity:GRAMMAR ERROR" # Exclude inspections with the specific severity

   - groupId: JSCategories
     groups: